ryankanno/locust-swarm/README.md

 `python locust-swarm/swarm.py up master -c ./locust-swarm.cfg -d ./example/bootstrap-master/`

+ * -c is a path to your configuration file ([sample](https://github.com/ryankanno/locust-swarm/blob/master/locust-swarm.example.cfg))
+ * -d is a path to a directory containing your bootstrap.sh/locustfile ([sample](https://github.com/ryankanno/locust-swarm/tree/master/example/bootstrap-master))

 ## create slave(s)

 To create a locust slave, run the following:

 `python locust-swarm/swarm.py up slaves -c ./locust-swarm.cfg -d ./example/bootstrap-slave/ -s 5`

+ * -c is a path to your configuration file ([sample](https://github.com/ryankanno/locust-swarm/blob/master/locust-swarm.example.cfg))
+ * -d is a path to a directory containing your bootstrap.sh/locustfile ([sample](https://github.com/ryankanno/locust-swarm/tree/master/example/bootstrap-slave))
+ * -s is the number of slaves you want to create

 ## go to master server to start load test